Marriage and civil partnership

 Any two persons, regardless of sex, can register a civil partnership provided they are not legally married, already in a civil partnership or come under the prohibited degrees of relationship.
 The minimum age to register a civil partnership on the Isle of Man is 16.
 If you are aged 16 or 17, you will need to provide written proof of consent to the registration from your parent(s) and/or guardian(s).
 If your parents are divorced, we may also need to see the Court Order granting custody to one of them.

 Unlike a marriage, there is no legal requirement to have a ceremony or speak aloud any contractual words.
 A civil partnership must be registered in the presence of a Registrar and a minimum of two witnesses.
-If you wish to celebrate the occasion with family and friends, you can have a ceremony at the Civil Registry, a registration office, an Approved Place or place granted consent of the Chief Registrar.
+If you wish to celebrate the occasion with family and friends, you can have a ceremony at the Civil Registry, a registration office, an Approved Place or place granted consent of the Registrar General.
 It is possible to convert your civil partnership to a marriage at a later date if you wish.

 Any person who wilfully gives false information to the Registrar relating to the particulars to be entered in any register is liable to prosecution, and on conviction, to the punishment prescribed by law.